stanfordmlgroup/ngboost/README.md

 ```

 More information about available distributions, scoring rules, learners, how to tune NGBoost models, model interpretation, and extending NGBoost functionality is available in our [vignette](https://github.com/stanfordmlgroup/ngboost/blob/master/examples/vignette.ipynb).

+A [slide deck](https://drive.google.com/u/0/uc?id=183BWFAdFms81MKy6hSku8qI97OwS_JH_&export=download) with an accessible presentation of how NGBoost works is also available.